makersacademy/chitter-challenge/README.md

 * Signing up with an in-use email or username should display a relevant prompt

-* Loggin in with incorrect details should display a prompt
+* Logging in with incorrect details should display a prompt

 Technical Approach: